MarkJelic/TEC-1G/GPIO/RTC/ClockDemo/readme.md

 ## Program Features

-The program uses the clock in 12 hour mode, hence the AM/PM display on the LCD. a 24 hour option also exists in the DS1302 chip, however this is not used.
+The program uses the clock in 12 hour mode, hence the AM/PM display on the LCD.
+A 24 hour option also exists in the DS1302 chip, however this is not used in this program.

 If the F key is pressed on the hexpad, the TEC will HALT - the HALT LED will light.
 Pressing any key resumes normal operation.
 Note that if you HALT the TEC for several seconds (or more), the updated time will be displayed upon resuming, proving that the DS1302 is working independently even if the TEC itself is HALTed.

-## Setting the time
+## Setting the Time
 Pressing + increments the Hour (and rolls over AM/PM)

 Pressing 0 increments the Minute (rolling over at 60)